248 358-6647

 Who is Eligible for a Diversion Program?

 There are many diversion programs that exist in Michigan.
-Without an experienced criminal defense attorney you may never know if you are eligible for a diversion program.
+Without an experienced attorney with years of experience working with diversion programs, you may never know what is available.
 Prosecutors rarely volunteer this information.
 Their job is to convict you and quickly move on to their next case.
 When selecting an attorney to represent you, chose one that has a full understanding of these programs and who has experience in getting their clients into diversion programs.

 About Metro Detroit Criminal Defense Attorney Carl Jordan